Festivals and Events 2020-2021:

-VERGEFEST! is a roaming street festival and celebration of people-centred street design, DIY sustainable living, and community action.
+VERGEFEST! was a roaming street festival and celebration of people-centred street design, DIY sustainable living, and community action.

-The festival will be spread across verges and backyard gardens from West End to Highgate Hill on the 25th of May starting at 10am and stretching into the evening.
+The festival was spread across verges and backyard gardens from West End to Highgate Hill on the 25th of May and included

 Verge Garden Working Bees,